Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     new: pmx_overall_cleanup finds physics bodies that aren't constrained by any joints
     new: pmx_overall_cleanup fixes bone deform order issues, or causes a warning if it finds a circular relationship

+    4.05:
+    bone deform check: bugfixes, better IK understanding more translation words
+    warn about bone/morph names that can't be stored in SHIFT-JIS prune unused bones: actually check that IK bones are used instead of just assuming refine boneless rigidbody checks & warnings
+    automatically fix edging on default hidden materials with "show" morphs weight cleanup: also normalize normals, including 0,0,0 "invalid" normals